asherLZR/lazy-dynamic-programming/README.md

 | a   |    - |    - |    - |    - |    - |    - |
 | a   |    - |    - |    - |    - |    - |    - |

+This sums up the main points I had trouble with understanding the algorithm.
 This is a copy of the implementation provided in the [paper](http://users.monash.edu/~lloyd/tildeStrings/Alignment/92.IPL.html), translated to Haskell and commented.
 ```hs
 -- | Solve the edit distance problem
 lazyDynProgEd ::